You are here

-- Heatstroke deaths have been recorded in 11 months of the year in nearly all 50 states.
+- Heatstroke deaths have been recorded in every month of the year in nearly all 50 states.

 - More than half of heatstroke deaths occurred when a distracted caregiver forgot a quiet child was in the vehicle.

 - Creating reminders and habits is an effective way to ensure that a child is not forgotten in the vehicle.

-To help prevent tragic and unnecessary deaths due to heatstroke, Safe Kids Worldwide and the General Motors Foundation teamed up to launch Never Leave Your Child Alone in a Car, an education and awareness campaign geared toward parents and caregivers.
+To help prevent tragic and unnecessary deaths due to heatstroke, Safe Kids Worldwide and General Motors (GM) teamed up to launch Never Leave Your Child Alone in a Car, an education and awareness campaign geared toward parents and caregivers.

-With the support of the GM Foundation, Safe Kids and its state-based coalitions are mobilizing their network of partners – police and fire departments, hospitals and doctors’ offices, government agencies, childcare centers, businesses and others – to alert citizens to the dangers that hot vehicles pose to children.
+With the support of GM, Safe Kids and its state-based coalitions are mobilizing their network of partners – police and fire departments, hospitals and doctors’ offices, government agencies, childcare centers, businesses and others – to alert citizens to the dangers that hot vehicles pose to children.

 The Campaign Encourages Everyone to ACT

-- A: Avoid heatstroke-related injury and death by never leaving your child alone in a car, not even for a minute.
+- Avoid heatstroke-related injury and death by never leaving your child alone in a car, not even for a minute.
 Always lock your doors and trunks – even in your driveway.
 And keep your keys and key fobs out of the reach of kids.

-- C: Create reminders.
-Place something you'll need at your next stop - like a briefcase or cell phone - next to the child safety seat.
+- Create reminders.
+Place something you'll need at your next stop – like a briefcase or cell phone – next to the child safety seat.
 It may seem simple, but can be a helpful reminder on a chaotic day.

-- T: Take action.
+- Take action.
 If you see a child alone in a car, take action.
 Call 911.
 Emergency personnel are trained to respond to these situations.

-In addition to safety messages and events, Never Leave Your Child Alone in a Car offers the Badge of Courage award, a recognition program for heroes who take action to prevent unattended child fatalities from heatstroke.
+In addition to safety messages and events, Never Leave Your Child Alone in a Car offers the Badge of Courage award, a recognition program for heroes who take action to prevent unattended child injuries and fatalities from heatstroke.